ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: experiments

-To answer \textbf{Q3}, we report the test accuracy of node groups according to their NStds when trained with and without ResNorm.
-We use 8-layer GCN modes and Cora dataset.
-The node groups are ranked from smaller to larger NStd.
-Figure \ref{fig:8} depicts the test accuracy of tail and head nodes.
-The gap of accuracy among different node groups is significantly smaller when ResNorm is equipped to GCNs.
+Here, we study the average test accuracy of different node groups split by their NStds.
+For a better illustration, we use 8-layer GCNs for the experiment.
+The node groups are ranked from smaller to larger NStd (the nodes in the group of index 0 have the smallest NStds).
+Figure~\ref{fig:8} depicts the average test accuracy of these 10 groups.
+The gap of accuracy among different node groups is significantly smaller when GCN is equipped with ResNorm.
 Particularly, the lowest accuracy bars of GCN+ResNorm are significantly higher than that of vanilla GCN.
-The results validate that ResNorm can improve the performance of the tail nodes, which compensates for the declines of the highest accuracy bars.
+For example, the lowest bar of GCN+ResNorm on Cora is 68.9\% while that of GCN is only 42.6\%.
+The results demonstrate that ResNorm can significantly improve the performance of the tail nodes, which compensates for the declines of the highest accuracy bars.
 Consequently, the overall performance is improved.
+Note that for each node, a false prediction implies that GNN cannot learn a ``correct'' representation for it.
+Hence, ResNorm is essentially balancing the quality of learned representations across those representative and unrepresentative nodes.